 As director: LOW LEVEL PANIC (Orange Tree Theatre), P’YONGYANG by In-Sook Chappell (Finborough Theatre), KLIPPIES by Jessica Sian (Southwark Playhouse), CHICKEN DUST by Ben Weatherill (Finborough, Curve Leicester), LEAN by Isley Lynn (Tristan Bates), OCCUPIED by Catriona Kerridge (BAC/Bush)

-Chelsea is a script reader for the Susan Smith Blackburn Prize and the Bruntwood Prize; she is a Stage Business facilitator at the Old Vic and has directed three productions for Southwark Playhouse’s Young Company.
+Chelsea is a script reader for the Susan Smith Blackburn Prize and Old Vic theatre.
+She has facilitated workshops for the Old Vic’s Education department and has directed three productions for Southwark Playhouse’s Young Company.

 THE PRESS ON PAST WORK: